snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/Intro.md

 ## Servers and specs

-We give names to our servers: BLIS, FRODO, BILBO
+We give names to our servers: BLIS, FRODO, BILBO.
+All of them are powered by [Rocky linux 8](https://rockylinux.org/about), a production-ready downstream version of Red Hat Enterprise Linux.

 ### BLIS